vtex/grunt-defaults/README.md

 ## Usage

-Add `grunt-defaults` as a dependency on your project:
+Add `@vtex/grunt-defaults` as a dependency on your project:

     npm i --save-dev @vtex/grunt-defaults